warrenbraggs/FaceRecognitionProject/README.md

 ## Face Recognition

 Simple Login App based on Email & Face Recognition.
-This app let you create an account and than verifiy your account with photo...... da completare
+This app let you create an account and you can authenticate your identiy with username or face recognition.

 ## Partecipanti
  - Braggs Warren Federico
  - Ur Rehman Haseeb

 ## Ruoli